alexrenz/AdaPM/docs/experiments-sigmod22.md

 We ran all experiments with 8 worker threads (`num_threads: 8`).
 For cluster runs, we used 8 nodes (`-s 8`), for the shared memory single node baseline, we used 1 node (`-s 1`).

+To launch on the InfiniBand network, we added the option `-i ibs2` to the launcher.

 We ran 3 independent runs of all experiments.
 To start each experiment with a distinct random starting point, we set `model_seed` to the values `23`, `343239821`, and `78974` in the three runs, respectively.

 In the following, we provide all task-specific program options.
 Program options that are not mentioned explicitly were left at the default values defined in the source code (visible in the `process_program_options` of the corresponding source code file).